buzz324/Hashtable/README.md

 collision resolution is done with linear probing

-Public method called get(CKey) that finds and returns a reference to the CData stored in the table with that key, or null if the item is not found put() should do nothing if it would completely fill the table at its current capacity, so there will always be at least one null element to stop a get() probe that should fail ... (note that the table would normally increase its capacity and rehash all its contents into the new locations well before it got this full, but we'll skip this operation) define a public method called getProbes() that returns the value of the private member variable that has been counting all probes since the table was created define a public method called getLoad() that returns the load factor as a double (i.e. double precision floating point number)
+Public method called get(CKey) that finds and returns a reference to the CData stored in the table with that key, or null if the item is not found put() should do nothing if it would completely fill the table at its current capacity, so there will always be at least one null element to stop a get() probe that should fail define a public method called getProbes() that returns the value of the private member variable that has been counting all probes since the table was created define a public method called getLoad() that returns the load factor as a double (i.e. double precision floating point number)